khanhng29/word_recommend/README.md

 ## Introduction
 Word recommendation system is a system that supports real-time text suggestions.
 When users use the "space" + "`", a series of suggested paragraphs will appear.
-The number of suggestions displayed and the number of suggested words are pre-set. word recommendation system will help users operate faster during the typing process<br>
+The number of suggestions displayed and the number of suggested words are pre-set. word recommendation system will help users operate faster during the typing process.<br>

 <p align="center">
   <img src='data/web_img.png' width='500'>